epiccakeking/asciize/README.md

-# Asciize Proportional
+# Asciize

-Attempt at an image to ascii converter (proportional font capable version).
+Attempt at an image to ascii converter.

 This program works best with high contrast images.